Hacker0x01/docs.hackerone.com/docs/programs/splunk-integration.md

 id: "programs/splunk-integration"
 ---

 You can configure a Splunk integration using webhooks to log events from HackerOne in Splunk.
 The Splunk integration enables data to be logged based on the configured event trigger.
-This integration is flexible and can be used to log data for any of the [events listed](https://api.hackerone.com/webhooks/#events).
+This integration is flexible and can be used to log data for any of the events listed.

+> This integration is only available to Enterprise programs.

 ### Set up